jescalan/gps/README.md

 ### Scoping

 One of the biggest potential issues with CSS is what I like to call _scope leaks_.
-These happen when you write styles for one specific section of a page, but because of the way you made the selection, the styles also affect elements on other random parts of the page.
+These happen when you write styles for one specific section of a website, but because of the way you made the selection, the styles also affect elements on other random parts of the site.
+This is a side effect of CSS being written in the global scope by default.
 This is a really bad problem, as most of the time you don't recognize it until someone else does.
 A primary goal of MPG is to scope styles tightly and prevent scope leaks.

 ### DRY Code